Ethics – working with integrity

 The Governing Council has therefore established certain ethical standards for all central banks of the Eurosystem and for European banking supervision.
 These rules concern, in particular, the prevention of misuse of inside information, the management of conflicts of interest, and the acceptance of gifts and hospitality.

-An Ethics and Compliance Officers Task Force, which is made up of chief compliance or ethics officers from the Eurosystem and European banking supervision, helps – based on practical experience gained – to further enhance and harmonise ethics and compliance standards.
+An Ethics and Compliance Committee, which is made up of chief compliance or ethics officers from the Eurosystem and European banking supervision, helps – based on practical experience gained – to further enhance and harmonise ethics and compliance standards.